 “With the assumption that we still produce many business graduates in Malaysia, they (Gen Y) should have the basic knowledge in finance.
 But even then, many do not relate this knowledge to themselves as an individual to manage their own money,” Neoh added.

 Many of them are aware of the needs to invest in order to grow their networth.
 However, not many actually realise the fact that their lack of budgeting and saving plans are holding them back from investment.

 Investments are a great option to consider especially if you want to optimise your hard-earned money.
 However, it can’t be done without proper review of budget to ensure a sufficient amount of cash is reserved for investment.
 So if you want to start investing with only RM100, here’s what you need to do first.

-Keeping a budget is essential for pretty much everyone if they want to avoid falling into the financial pit hole such as credit cards debt and bankruptcy.
+Keeping a budget is essential for pretty much everyone if they want to avoid falling into the financial pit hole such as credit card debts and bankruptcy.

 “You cannot run away from the idea of having a budget.
 Keep track and name all the finances so that you can monitor the pattern and review the details to ensure continuous efficiency in financial planning.
 You want to make sure you are being realistic in your budget as well.
 Buy things you can afford and do not over rely on installment payment plan (IPP) by credit cards,” Neoh said.

 Jotting down all the expenses and income from various sources on a daily, monthly and yearly basis may sound like a lot of work, but essentially (eventually) you will find it easier as you turn it into a habit.

 Next, you have to initiate automated savings on a monthly basis.
 Neoh believes that the money you don’t see in the account is the money you don’t spend.
 “Though you may feel the pinch every month but at least at the end of the day you will be able to see the result in a significant way,” he said.